thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

   system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---

+## PURPOSE

+This task is part of a pipeline that transforms academic papers into high-quality Chain of Thought (CoT) training data for AI models.
+Converting the refined chains of thought into a consistent first-person narrative voice creates training data that better demonstrates active reasoning while preserving the original logical integrity.

 ## TASK

 Given the original question, transform the provided chain of reasoning and answer into a consistent first-person narrative voice while maintaining complete factual accuracy and logical integrity.